How We Price Our Prenup Services

 What Factors Impact the Cost of Prenuptial Agreements?

-Answering, “How much does a prenup cost?” isn’t as straightforward as you’d think.
-It depends on several factors, such as location and the complexity of your agreement.
+Answering, “How much is a prenup?” or “How much does a prenup cost in California?” isn’t as straightforward as you’d think.
+The average cost of a prenup depends on several factors, such as location and the complexity of your agreement.
 As a result, prices are highly variable.
-However, you can expect to pay at least $3,000 for a prenup attorney in most situations.
+However, you can expect to pay at least $5,000 for a prenup attorney in most situations.
 Although that price may be steep, it can save you many times that amount should your marriage end in divorce.
+Here are the most likely factors to affect the cost:

 Get a Free Prenup Consultation